Shaun2h/BiGCN/readme.md

 # Paper of the source codes released:
 Tian Bian, Xi Xiao, Tingyang Xu, Peilin Zhao, Wenbing Huang, Yu Rong, Junzhou Huang.
 Rumor Detectionon Social Media with Bi-Directional Graph Convolutional Networks.
 AAAI 2020.

+# HOW TO INSTALL
+Disregard what they write below, Use the How to actually install.txt file for instructions.

+Make sure you venv.

+Tested for Windows.

+The requirements.txt has @SOMEFILE for some of the versions.
+Look in install.txt

+But if you were wondering...

+1: torch_scatter-2.0.5-cp37-cp37m-win_amd64.whl
+2: torch_sparse-0.6.8-cp37-cp37m-win_amd64.whl
+3: torch_cluster-1.5.8-cp37-cp37m-win_amd64.whl

 # Datasets:
 The datasets used in the experiments were based on the three publicly available Weibo and Twitter datasets released by Ma et al. (2016) and Ma et al. (2017):